-While nomadism was the primary mode of existence the Levant, portions of the population did eventually create sedentary lifestyles for themselves.
-Mesopotamians and northern Israel migrated to a city life before many their neighbors like Edom and Judah, in the southern Levant.
+While nomadism was the primary mode of existence the early Levant, portions of the population did eventually create sedentary lifestyles for themselves.
+Mesopotamia and northern Israel migrated to a city life before many their neighbors like Edom and Judah.
 When Abraham was first called by God, Mesopotamia had already developed large cities in Uruk, Sumer, Akkad, Kisch, Babylon, and other places.
 Mesopotamian nomads became sedentary, built large tribal clans, started farming, grew even larger, and then started building cities.
-This was also true in Egypt.
+This was also true of the early nomads in Egypt.
 The Egyptians and Mesopotamians largely viewed the nomads from the Levant as uncivilized barbarians….not all that uncommon for how a yankee would have viewed the Appalachian farmers during the civil war era.

 The diets of the city dweller was much higher in fruits and grains which were both grown and stored locally.
 They were more likely to enjoy beverages of wine or beer depending on their locations.
 The city was also home to some of the best food markets.
 The necessity of farming to the city life cannot be underestimated.
 In order to sustain such a complex civilization grain needed to be farmed, processed, and then stored in bulk.
 The city housed not just the grain but also people to protect and guard it.
 They also kept a tight order on grain rations for the poor and during times of famine some wealthy cities would even provide grain for other cities and for foreigners seeking refuge from the famine.
 Certainly, this should remind one of the multiple famines in the Old Testament that caused the patriarchs to seek help in Egypt.

 Now there was a famine in the land; so Abram went down to Egypt to sojourn there, for the famine was severe in the land.